sonlhcsuit/JS-Resources/Core Javascript Exercise.md

 ### Function
 ### Print all even number
+### Prinht all Special two digit number
+A special two-digit number is a number such that when the sum of the digits of the number is added to the product of its digits, the result is equal to the original two-digit number.
 ### Print all prime number
 ### Print n Factorial
 ### Remove all dollar sign of a string